nicholaswmin/automap/README.md

   they will eventually exhibit the same behaviour when you call `list.load()` to load their contents.

-- Avoid nested lists in your object graph in general.
+- Avoid nested lists in your object graph in general or just don't use this package which sounds like a better solution rather than changing your own structures to fit the capabilities of this package.

-There are more sophisticated potential workarounds to these problems but the ones I can guess probably require defining schemas.

 #### Local time complexity